ZukicT/ABC-Budgeting/Money Manager/Shared/Documentation/Design-System-Specifications.md

 - **Animation**: Spacing and typography for smooth transitions
 - **Internationalization**: Typography adjustments for different languages

-This design system ensures consistent, scalable, and accessible design across your entire ABC Budgeting app while maintaining the clean, professional fintech aesthetic.
+This design system ensures consistent, scalable, and accessible design across your entire Money Manager app while maintaining the clean, professional fintech aesthetic.